Video games in India

 Video gaming in India is an emerging market since India is experiencing strong growth in online gaming, making it one of the top gaming markets in the world.
 Over the past few decades, the Indian gaming industry has gone from close to nonexistent in the 1990s to one of the top markets globally in the late 2010s.
 In 2019, the online gaming market in India was estimated at ₹6200 crore with an estimated 300 million gamers, a 41.6% increase from 2018.
 As of 2021, it is one of the top five mobile gaming markets in the world.
 By the third quarter of 2020 there were more than 7.4 billion mobile game downloads.
-The industry is projected to reach 510 million gamers by 2022.
+According to the "State of India Gaming Report," released by venture capital firm Lumikai with Google, as of November 2023, there were 568 million gamers in India.
+Additionally, it was reported that in FY23, 41% of gamers were female and 66% were from non-metros, with each user on average spending 10–12 hours per week on video games.
+Video game piracy is also prevalent across the country, making up the majority of installed games.

-Video game development in India is still underdeveloped compared to other Asian countries, such as China and South Korea.
+Video game development in India is still underdeveloped compared to other Asian countries, such as Japan, China and South Korea.
 However, the growing amount of gamers in India has attracted interest from global video game companies.
 As investments from international video game companies continue to rise, more global game studios such as Ubisoft and Microsoft Games have opened offices in India.
 Local Indian game studios are also steadily growing.
 India went from 15 game development studios to 275 from 2009 to 2021.
 The growing presence of video games in India has led to bans and regulations on gaming imposed by the Indian government.

 History

 Growth of gaming devices

 In India, video games used to only be available at video game parlours, where games came in the form of coin-operated machines.
 In the 1990s, 8-bit NES clones that ran on cartridges were introduced to India.
 Each cartridge contained many classic games like Super Mario Bros or Contra.
 These game consoles allowed people to play games inside their homes, which sparked the initial growth of the popularity of video games in India.

-In the mid-to-late-90s, sales in personal computers and the Sony PlayStation skyrocketed and replaced the 8-bit consoles.
-Players were also now able to download games like The Sims on PCs rather than purchase cartridges.
+In the mid-to-late-90s, sales in personal computers skyrocketed and replaced the 8-bit consoles.
+Players were also now able to install games on PCs rather than purchase cartridges.
 The PC remains one of the most popular devices for games today, with 87% of surveyed gamers preferring it over mobile gaming.
 The PlayStation also remains fairly popular, though not as much as the PC since console games tend to cost more.

 In the 2000s, mobile devices became more common in India.
 This caused a huge growth in gaming because most smartphones had access to mobile games.
 In 2020, there were 696 million smartphone users, compared to 2013 where there were 76 million users.
 India expects to reach 970 million users by 2025.